harshkoli1255/Weatherwise/README.md

 # 2. Install Node.js and Git:
 sudo apt-get install -y nodejs git
 ```
-*(For other Linux distributions, please use your system's respective package manager, ensuring you install a recent LTS version of Node.js.)*
+*(For other Linux distributions, please check their documentation for installing a recent LTS version of Node.js.)*

+---

 ### 2. Project Setup